close

 Video Resolution

-Just like when you’re shopping for a TV, video resolution is a key question.
+Video resolution is as big a consideration when shopping for a video as it when shopping for a TV to watch the Super Bowl on.
 Nowadays, thats seem to boil down to one decision: 4K or no 4K?
-4K Ultra HD means the image includes 4× the number of pixels as 1080p Full HD or 9× the number of pixels as 720p HD for an equivalent image size:
+4K Ultra HD means the image includes 4x the number of pixels as 1080p Full HD or 9x the number of pixels as 720p HD for an equivalent image size:

 What does “4K Ultra HD” stand for?